Our role as an Anchor Institution in south west London

 Our Better Communities Programme has provided us with the impetus to accelerate a number of priorities including:

-• Building hundreds of new homes
+• Building hundreds of new homes and creating a 32-acre park.

 We are committed to developing our influence as an anchor institution.